– Updated on September 25, 2024

 Get Help Suing for Video Game Addiction

-The Goldwater Law Firm wants to help you seek justice for your child.
+The Goldwater Law Firm wants to help you seek justice for your child through a video game addiction lawsuit.
 We partner with some of the biggest and most successful firms nationwide that can help you hold these gaming companies liable for the harm they caused.

 The Goldwater Law Firm is on mission to help as many people as possible with the fierce, compassionate legal aid only The Gold Standard of Injury Law can offer.
 If you suffered serious side effects or were diagnosed with an illness because of a defective drug or product, or if you were injured in an accident that wasn’t your fault, Attorney Bob Goldwater and the Goldwater Law Firm is ready to serve as your compassionate partner in the fight to seek the compensation and justice you deserve.